empobla/Vultus-Facial-Recognition/Feature_Extraction/ReadMe.md

 ./FaceDetection <name_second_image>.png <name_second_image>.png
 ```

---Create an instance of the class FeatureDetection passing the model you are using to call its methods.
+- Create an instance of the class FeatureDetection passing the model you are using to call its methods.
 ```bash
 FeatureDetection *d = new FeatureDetection("net/dlib_face_recognition_resnet_model_v1.dat");
 ```

--Then call the methods:
+- Then call the methods:
   * Calculate face descriptor returned in MAT format
      - using elbp -> getFeatures(Mat input)
      - using dlib -> getFeatures(Mat input)